 TheRide 2045's network will significantly reduce the travel times for the average trips taken by transit.
-The BRT, transit priority features, and a revised network structure that funnels trips into the BRT is a principal reason for this.
+The BRT, transit priority features, and a revised network structure that funnels trips into the BRT are principal reasons for this.
 Faster trips are also enabled by the introduction of limited stop services such as the Priority and Express services.
+Figure 24, on the following page, shows some travel time changes throughout the service area.